gutow/Algebra_with_Sympy/ReadMe.md

   Sympy expressions.
 Turn on with `set_integers_as_exact()`.
 When on the flag `algwsym_config.numerics.integers_as_exact = True`.
-* Results of `solve()` are wrapped in `FiniteSet()` to force pretty-printing of all of a solution set.
+* Results of `solve()` are wrapped in `FiniteSet()` to force pretty-printing of all of a solution set of equations.
 See [Controlling the Format of Interactive Outputs](#controlling-the-format-of-interactive-outputs).
 * It is possible to set the default display to show both the pretty-printed result and the code version simultaneously.
 See [Controlling the Format of Interactive Outputs](#controlling-the-format-of-interactive-outputs).

 ## Controlling the Format of Interactive Outputs
 <a class="anchor" href="#controlling-the-format-of-interative-outputs"></a>
-* These controls impact all Sympy objects and the `Equation` class.
+These controls impact all Sympy objects and the `Equation` class.

+### Adjusting how equations are displayed
 * **In graphical environments (Jupyter)** you will get rendered Latex such as
 $\frac{a}{b} = \frac{c}{d}$ or $e^{\frac{-x^2}{\sigma^2}}$.
 To also see the
   code representation (what can be copied and pasted for